-Despite the great demand and opportunities in China for Dutch art and the Dutch cultural sector, cultural differences can cause major obstacles to building up a network and gaining access to China.
-The role of the Chinese government and the financial means there are often different from what we are used to in the Netherlands.
+Despite the great demand and opportunities in China for the Dutch cultural sector, cultural differences can cause major obstacles in gaining access to and building up a network in China.
+The role of the government and funding resources for cultural activities in China are often different from what we are used to in the Netherlands.
 The growing influence of China on the rest of the world also requires particular attention and resilience in international collaboration with the country.

 China at a glance